Arizona’s Dog Bite Law

 Owners must be careful to keep an eye on their dogs at all times around other pets and humans, especially small children.
 The dog must be on a leash while outside of the house and in a secure area when the owner is gone.

-If you were bitten by a dog, we may be able to help you.
-Call Breyer Law Offices, P.C., for a free consultation.
+If you were bitten by a dog, our Phoenix dog bite lawyers may be able to help you.
+Call The Husband & Wife Law Team, for a free consultation.

 Get Help Now